mosip/documentation/docs/README.md

 * Model to integrate existing identity stores for authentication and KYC needs.
 * Support for biometrics authentication.
-* Support for wallet-based authentication in the near future.
+* Support for wallet-based authentication.
 * Support for verifiable credentials in the near future.

 ### Who can use this?